-Services of the Legislative Assembly Office Financial Management and Administrative Services (FMAS) Along with providing full accounting services such as budget preparation and monitoring, payment processing and financial reporting, FMAS provides administrative services including equipment and supplies procurement, telecommunications management, constituency office lease and credit card administration.
-Information Systems Services (ISS) ISS handles all technological issues including installation and support of software and hardware, remote access and network infrastructure.
-ISS also assists with records management and handles the Freedom of Information and Protection of Privacy Act for the LAO.
+Financial Management and Administrative Services (FMAS)

+Provides full accounting services such as budget preparation and monitoring, payment processing and financial reporting, as well as administrative services including equipment and supplies procurement, telecommunications management, constituency office lease and credit card administration.

+Information Systems Services (ISS)

+Handles all technological issues including installation and support of software and hardware, remote access and network infrastructure.
+ISS also assists with records management and handles responsibilities under the Freedom of Information and Protection of Privacy Act for the LAO.

 Human Resource Services (HRS)

-HRS provides support to Members and staff in all matters of human resource management.
+Provides support to Members and staff in all matters of human resource management.
 This includes contract administration, pay and benefits management, recruitment and job classification, employee relations, training and development and all issues related to occupational health and safety.

+Legal Services-Parliamentary Counsel

-Legal Services Parliamentary Counsel provide legal advice on a wide range of matters including parliamentary procedure.
+Provides legal advice on a wide range of matters including parliamentary procedure.
 They draft Private Members' Public Bills and Private Bills.
-Parliamentary Counsel serve as Table Officers in the House and advise the Speaker on points of order and questions of privilege.
-Library Services Library Services provides information, news, reference and research services to the Members and their staff using current library and information technology.
+Both Senior Parliamentary Counsel serve as Table Officers in the House and advise the Speaker on points of order and questions of privilege.

+Library Services

+Offers information, news, reference and research services to the Members and their staff using current library and information technology.
 As well, Library Services provides training in the use of the electronic services that are delivered to the Members' desktops.

-Public Information and Reporting Services Public Information Branch (PIB) is responsible for the recording and publication of print and electronic versions of Alberta Hansard, the official report of proceedings of the Legislative Assembly and its committees.
-PIB also administers a subscription service to Alberta Hansard, Votes and Proceedings and bills and distributes sessional publications in addition to operating a public information service and providing editing and proofreading services.
-Visitor, Ceremonial and Security Services (VCSS) VCSS plans and executes ceremonial and special events such as Canada Day and seasonal celebrations, as well as the coordination of school and public outreach programs, tours of the facilities and the production of several educational and orientation materials.
+Public Information and Reporting Services-Public Information Branch (PIB)

+Is responsible for the recording and publication of print and electronic versions of Alberta Hansard, the official report of proceedings of the Legislative Assembly and its committees.
+PIB also administers a subscription service to Alberta Hansard, Votes and Proceedings and bills and distributes sessional publications as well as operating a public information service and providing editing and proofreading services.

+Visitor, Ceremonial and Security Services (VCSS)

+Plans and executes ceremonial and special events, as well as the coordination of school and public outreach programs, tours of the facilities and the production of several educational and orientation materials.
 Maintaining security in the Chamber and precincts, providing security-related advice to constituency offices and managing the Alberta Legislative Assembly Page Program are also the responsibility of VCSS.

 House and Committee Services (HCS)

-Along with producing the Votes and Proceedings, Order Paper, Journals and assisting in maintaining House records, such as bills and motions, HCS provides all the arrangements for the Assembly's Standing, Special Standing and Select Special Committee meetings.
+Along with providing advice on parliamentary procedures, producing the Votes and Proceedings, Order Paper, Journals and assisting in maintaining House records, such as bills and motions, HCS provides all the arrangements for the Assembly's Standing, Special Standing and Select Special Committee meetings.
 As well, HCS assists with expenses, budgets, historical records and transcripts relating to committees.